Detecting and Addressing Plagiarism

 - Last-minute requests to write on a different assignment or topic.

-If plagiarism is suspected, another strategy is to ask other GSIs teaching the same course, or the faculty member, if any of the material in the paper looks familiar.
+If plagiarism is suspected, another strategy is to ask the faculty instructor or other GSIs teaching the same course if any of the material in the paper looks familiar.
 GSIs will be able to identify material if another student has submitted the same paper to them, and the faculty member may be familiar enough with the secondary literature to recognize a borrowing that you might not.

 However, many sources from which students might plagiarize do not appear in a routine web search.